nogibjj/aryanpoonacha-pandas-miniproject-2/README.md

 [![CI](https://github.com/nogibjj/python-ruff-template/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/python-ruff-template/actions/workflows/cicd.yml)

+Miniproject 2: Summary statistics and visualization using pandas and matplotlib.

 Based on the python ruff template provided.
 Created for IDS 706, Fall 2023.

 1. First thing to do on launch is to open a new shell and verify virtualenv is sourced.